sinefunc/sinatra-minify/README.md

 Building minified files
 -----------------------

-Minified files are built by typing:
+After editing your Rakefile, the minified files can be built by typing:

-    rake minify:build
+    rake minify

 This creates files called `<package_name>.min.js` (and `.css`) in your `public/js` and `public/css` folders.

+Make sure your app is running on `http://localhost:4567` before doing this!

 NOTE: Building of minified files is NOT done automatically!
 You must call this explicitly.
 Add it to your Capistrano deploy scripts or something.